Cutlet: Polish cuisine

-Cuisines of Russia, Ukraine and other countries of former Soviet Union
+Russian cuisine

 In modern Russian, the word kotleta (котлета) refers almost exclusively to pan-fried minced meat croquettes / cutlet-shaped patties.
 Bread soaked in milk, onions, garlic, and herbs is usually present in the recipe.
 When in a hurry, a "cutlet" can be eaten between bread slices like a hamburger, but this fast meal is rarely served in restaurants.
 It is usually served with pan-fried potatoes, mashed potatoes, pasta, etc.

 In the middle of the 20th century, industrially produced, semi-processed ground meat cutlets were introduced in the USSR.
 Colloquially known as Mikoyan cutlets (named after Soviet politician Anastas Mikoyan, who served as a minister of the food industry from 1934 to 1938 he was responsible for introducing a lot of industrial-made products into the Soviet food chain), these were cheap pork or beef cutlet-shaped patties which resembled hamburger patties.

-In Ukrainian cuisine, a variety called sichenyk (січеник) is made of minced meat or fish and vegetables and covered with bread crumbs.

 A particular form of the Russian kotleta known as Pozharsky cutlet is an elaborated version of minced poultry kotleta covered with breadcrumbs or small croutons.
 A distinct feature of this cutlet is that butter is added to minced meat, which results in an especially juicy and tender consistency.

 Another Russian version of a cutlet, called otbivnaya kotleta (отбивная котлета), meaning "beaten cutlet", is a fried slice of meat, usually pork or beef, beaten flat with a tenderizing hammer or knife handle and covered with beaten eggs, dough or breadcrumbs.
 The recipe is similar to those of escalopes, schnitzel, Polish, or American cutlets.
 Today, this dish is simply called otbivnaya, with the word kotleta reserved for minced meat patties.

-Chicken Kiev is called kotleta po-kievski (котлета по-киевски) in Russian and similarly kotleta po-kyivski (котлета по-київськи) in Ukrainian, which means "Kiev-style cutlet".
+Chicken Kiev is called kotleta po-kievski (котлета по-киевски) in Russian which means "Kyiv-style cutlet".